Civil War Defenses of Washington

-The Civil War Defenses of Washington were a group of Union Army fortifications that protected the federal capital city, Washington, D.C., from invasion by the Confederate States Army during the American Civil War (see Washington, D.C., in the American Civil War).
+The Civil War Defenses of Washington were a group of Union Army fortifications that protected the federal capital city, Washington, D.C., from invasion by the Confederate States Army during the American Civil War.

-Today, the sites of some of these fortifications are within a collection of National Park Service (NPS) properties that the National Register of Historic Places identifies as the Fort Circle.
-The sites of other such fortifications in the area have become parts of state, county, or city parks or are located on privately owned properties.
+Some of these fortifications are part of a grouping of properties now managed by the National Park Service (NPS) and listed on the National Register of Historic Places.
+Others are parts of state, county, or city parks or are located on privately owned properties.
 A trail connecting the sites is part of the Potomac Heritage Trail.

-Parts of the earthworks of some such fortifications still exist.
-Others have been completely demolished.
+Parts of the earthworks of some such fortifications still exist; others have been demolished.
+A 19.5-mile long trail connecting some of the forts was designated as a National Recreation Trail in 1971.

 History

 Civil War

-During the American Civil War, Union forces built in the Washington area 68 major enclosed forts, used to house soldiers and store artillery and other supplies.
-They also built 93 prepared (but unarmed) batteries for field guns and seven blockhouses.
+During the American Civil War, Union forces built in the Washington, D.C. area, included 68 major enclosed forts used to house soldiers and store artillery and other supplies.
+They also built 93 prepared but unarmed batteries for field guns and seven blockhouses.
 There were also 20 miles of rifle pits and 30 miles of connecting military roads.
 The Confederacy never captured any of these forts, though some came under enemy fire.

 Most were built on the limits of the city, which had remained relatively rural.
 Most of the land was privately owned and taken over by the military at the beginning of the Civil War.